 3x3 World Tour

 A 3x3 competition organized under supervision of FIBA and comprised of several World Tour Masters and one World Tour Final, with teams representing a city participating in each event; players are free to form teams

 3x3 World Tour Qualifier

 A 3x3 competition organized by a FIBA-designee where at least one team qualifies for the FIBA 3x3 World Tour Masters; there are two kind of 3x3 Qualifiers: Quests and Challengers.

 A 3x3 Qualifier comprised of at least three inter-connected events, with at least 150 participating teams in all categories and events

-A 3x3 Qualifier comprised of one stand-alone, international tournament with prize money limited to 16 invitational teams.
+A premium World Tour Qualifier comprised of one stand-alone, international tournament with prize money, which is generally limited to 16 male teams (invitational or through qualification).